Menu

 Diving envelope

 As common sense indicates, having enough depth is the greatest requirement to install a diving board.
-But not only enough depth directly beneath the diving board is needed, you also must take in consideration the diving envelope.
+But not only enough depth directly beneath the diving board is needed, you also must take in consideration the diving envelope

 The diving envelope is the transition between the deep and the shallow end.
 The more gradual the transition is between the deep and shallow ends, the safest it will be for divers.
 The envelope area must be totally clear of obstacles.